ratschlab/medical-reports-deidentification/docs/components.md

 Examples:
-`Sohn;NameContext;5;5`
+* `Sohn;NameContext;5;5`
-`Partner;OccupationContext;5;5`
+* `Partner;OccupationContext;5;5`

-#### Testcases
+## Test Suite

-As small testing framework was developed to the annotation behavior of the pipeline in an isolated way.
-That is, small test cases can be defined consisting of for example a phrase and appropriate manual annotations for the annotations the pipeline is expected to produce.
-This allows for test driven development of some sorts.
+A small testing framework was developed to test the annotation behavior of the pipeline in a fast and isolated way.
+That is, small test cases can be defined consisting of a phrase and the annotations the pipeline is expected to produce.
+This allows for test driven development/tuning of the annotation pipeline.

-##### Test Cases Specification
+### Test Cases Specification
 The testcases are described in a textfile.
 The first line of the text file contains the annotation types the pipeline is tested against as well as the context fields.
-The context fields annotations are used to test context specific rules.
+The context fields annotations are used to test rules based on the document structure.
 The lists for annotation types and context fields are seperated by `;` and the entries in lists by `,`.

 Then testcases follow, one per line.
 Manual annotations and fields are added using XML-tags.
 Comments using '#' are allowed either to comment entire lines are the remainder of a line.
 Commented parts are ignored.
 There may be empty lines for making the